NilssonAndy/ultimaker_statusBoard/README.md

 # ultimaker_statusBoard

+Overview for multiple Ultimaker printers

-Note that this is a work in progress, it is usable but it is not completely done.
+Note that this is a work in progress, it is usable but not done.

+Change the ip-adress in the code to match yours.

 Tested on raspberry Pi